Nazanin-hub/School_District_Analysis/README.md

 ## Summary:

+   - Thomas High School is still at the second top-performing schools.
-   - Charter schools performed better than district schools
+   - Charter schools perform better than district schools.
-   -
-   -
+   - Smaller schools--measured by total students, total budget--have better math and reading test scores than larger schools.
+   - The charter schools are all smaller than district schools.